Jerusalem · Leadership Architecture

 Not a pitch.
 Not a presentation.

-What is your judgment actually standing on?
+One precise question: what is your judgment actually standing on?

 Chaim Goldberg